 Carolyn Bloodworth is a 31-year employee of Consumers Energy and currently serves as Secretary/Treasurer of the Consumers Energy Foundation and the CMS Energy Foundation.
 In addition to managing the day-to-day operations of the foundations, Carolyn is also Director of Corporate Giving and Education for CMS Energy and Consumers Energy.
 Her responsibilities involve corporate charitable contribution activities, administration of the corporation's dues and memberships, oversight for the company's K-12 electric and natural gas safety education programs, and coordination of various community relations activities, including volunteer promotion and recognition.
 Carolyn serves on the board of directors of the Michigan FFA Association, the Council of Michigan Foundations, the Michigan Nonprofit Association and The LEAGUE Michigan, a program of the Michigan Nonprofit Association.
 She serves on the board of regents for Baker College - Jackson, is a member of the United Way of Jackson County's Community Solutions Coordinating Council and the Jackson Public School District's Promise Zone Authority board.
 She has served as a director of ConnectMichigan Alliance, Food Bank Council of Michigan, WKAR's Community Advisory Board, Junior Achievement of the Michigan Edge, Jackson County's Promise to Youth Alliance, the Arts and Cultural Alliance of Jackson County and the Nonprofit Network.
 She has been an MCSC member since 2008 and was elected as Chair in September 2011.

-Kyle Caldwell is program director for C.S.
+Kyle Caldwell is the executive director of the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+He is the former program director for C.S.
 Mott Foundation's Pathways Out of Poverty Program.
 Previously, he worked as president and CEO of the Michigan Nonprofit Association, president and CEO of ConnectMichigan Alliance, executive director of the Michigan Community Service Commission, director of corporate and foundation relations for the Office for Institutional Advancement at Olivet College, and director of special projects for the Michigan Community Service Commission.
 He is a member of the National Council of Nonprofits, Points of Light, Nonprofit Vote, Starr Commonwealth, Council of Michigan Foundations Public Policy Committee, and Michigan Association of United Ways.
 He has been a MCSC member since 2013.

 Heidi Magyar, of Laingsburg, is the director of community outreach programs for Southeastern Michigan for General Motors.
 She has served in numerous capacities at GM.
 Magyar holds a bachelor’s degree in communications from the University of Michigan-Flint.
 She represents experts in the delivery of human, educational, environmental, and public safety services.